 Like a stellar talent attraction plan, retaining your top talent requires similar actions that include charting a clear path for career advancement, which can be measured by key behaviours, goals and specific performance indicators.
 The lack of growth opportunities and certainty can be easily negated by ensuring transparent communication takes place frequently.

 Fostering a positive work environment, where regular feedback is given and implemented, is also integral to showing your employees that their opinions matter.
 Lastly, offer non-monetary benefits that help employees maintain a good work-life balance, such as flexible working hours or childcare.

 Why should you care about talent attraction and retention?

-Job security — especially during these uncertain times — might be foremost in the mind of most employees, but we have found that as many as 56% of those employed also anticipate looking for new job opportunities in 2021, while another 36% are passively open to new ones.
+Job security — especially during these uncertain times — might be foremost in the mind of most employees, but we have found that as many as 67% of those employed are looking for new job opportunities in 2022, a 11% increase from 2021.

-According to survey respondents in the Talent Trends 2021 report, the most common reasons for leaving a job voluntarily include a lack of growth opportunities in the company, the desire for better benefits and a firm’s poor concern for employee wellbeing.
+According to survey respondents in the Talent Trends 2022 report, the top five reasons for leaving a job voluntarily include a desire for a career change, career progression, better remuneration packages, not feeling aligned with the employer’s strategy and direction, and wrong culture fit.

 Employing the right talent attraction strategies will have a ripple effect on talent retention and your business's employee productivity, as well as their overall happiness.

 Discover the latest in our 2022 Talent Trends report, The Great X: This survey report covers what hiring professionals need to know to address talent attraction and retention for the year ahead.

 It also highlights a change of times in the hiring outlook as job candidates and employees now prioritise their well-being more than ever.
 Download our report to find out more.

 If you are an employer and would like to discuss your hiring needs, fill in the form below and we will call you back.